CERTCC/CERT-Guide-to-CVD/docs/topics/principles/avoid_surprise.md

 coordinating first can result in panic and an aversion to future cooperation from vendors and finders alike.

+!!! tip "Future Cooperation is Built on Trust"

     CVD promotes continued cooperation and increases the likelihood that future vulnerabilities will also be addressed and remedied.